spring-epfl/private-collection-matching/GoPSI/README.md

 In the paper we solved two problems using our framework: chemical similarity testing and document search.
 The go package contained in this directory contains two benchmarking scripts, one for each problem.
 Internally these scripts rely on a partial implementation of our framework in Go.
 The implementations use the `Lattigo` library for access to the BFV somewhat homomorphic encryption scheme.

+Our code was tested on a Debian 11 "bullseye" Linux distribution, with Go installed from its base repositories (version 1.15) but it should also compile with a higher Go versions.

 As explained in the paper, due to the limited multiplicative depth of the BFV encryption scheme, we could not implement all possible combinations of matching and aggregation functions supported by our framework.

 ## Installation and testing